epipolarity/Decode-Drawings-V5/readme.md

 Changing any of the decoding parameters will have no effect once the video decoding has started.

-You may need to scroll to the bottom of the page to see the video, which will also show overlaid outlines of the detected balls.
+You'll need to scroll to the bottom of the page to see the video, which will also show overlaid outlines of the detected balls.

-Once the video has reached the end, you can scroll further down, below the video to see 2 textareas.
+Once the video has reached the end, you can scroll further down, below the video to see two textareas.
 The left textarea shows the detected ball outline coordinates, and a button to download this.
 The textarea only shows a truncated preview, so use the button to download the full version, and use it as described below in `Data file Decoding` for more rapid decoding, to test different parameters.

 The right textarea shows the pixel coordinates of every point in the decoded image, and this can be downloaded for submission to the test page (<https://radufromfinland.com/decodeTheDrawings/test/index.html>) or however you choose!